 How will the images be delivered?

 Images will be delivered via a password-protected private online gallery which you can choose to share with your friends & family if you wish.
-They will also be posted to you on a disc/USB - which will contain two folders: One containing high-resolution images for printing, and one containing lower-resolution images optimised for sharing on sites such as Facebook & Instagram.
+Please let us now if you don't have access to a computer to download the images; we'll arrange to send a disc.
+Images will be available in both high-resolution (perfect for printing), and lower-resolution (optimised & sharpened for sharing on social media).
+A good selection of the images will be duplicated, and edited in B&W as as well.
 The images will not be watermarked, and couples are free to make copies & prints from the files.

 How long before we receive our wedding photographs?

-I always give couples a big handful of preview images within a week of the wedding so that you have something to share and use for thank you cards.
+I always give couples a handful of preview images within a week of the wedding so that you have something to share and use for thank you cards.
 A full wedding will take up to six weeks, as each image is individually edited by hand.
-Often it can be much sooner than this, or very rarely it can take a little longer depending on the time of year.
+Often it can be much sooner than this, or very rarely it can take a little longer depending on the time of year and whether it's peak wedding season.
 I never like to rush through the editing process as I know the images are going to be treasured and shared for a lifetime and beyond.

 How far do you travel?